How to Register a Domain

-You should also be careful about capital I vs lowercase l.
+You should also be careful about company names with capital I vs lowercase l.
 They look the same in many fonts, and most people just scan for a name.
-Domains should always be written out in all lowercase, especially avoiding using an uppercase I. Also watch out for double ll near i’s.
+Domains should always be written out in all lowercase on business cards, especially avoiding using an uppercase I. Also watch out for double ll near i’s.

 If your company name has a frequently misspelled word in it, it might be useful to try and get a couple of the most common misspellings.
 Additionally, the longer the name, the more likely there is to be a typo.
 For example I came across an organization with the domain advocatesforadolescentmothers.
 It took two tries after looking up how to spell adolescent.
 Trying to email them would be a significant challenge.

 Non-profit organizations will frequently get a .org extension.
 However, many of them also get the .com extension of their name since so many people are accustomed to typing in .com (and to prevent someone else from getting the .com).
 The organization may also get their country specific top level domain.
 For example in Canada people are used to typing the .ca extension.

 A country specific domain (like .ca for Canada) is fine, as long as your primary target audience is in Canada.
 Canadians are used to seeing .ca addresses.
 However, if some of your audience is in Puerto Rico then search engines may target that traffic away from .ca domain.
 For US folks, the .us extension is a new one and most people aren’t familiar with it.